still-kicking-test/Weather/README.md

 ## Description

-It is intended to showcase the author's take on some of the more recent (and not so recent!) architectural trends, including the following:
+This is not intended to be a production-ready app.
+It is simply a showcase of the author's take on some of the more recent (and not so recent!) architectural trends:

 * MVVM-C
 * Reactive approach using Swift's Combine